keyboardio/Chrysalis/FOCUS_API.md

 #### Expected output
 It should return the free EEPROM memory, 2793 bytes in my case.
 ### led.at
-This command returns the color that an individual led has right now in RGB code, also allows you to change that individual led`s color with the rgb color following it`s position.
+This command returns the color that an individual led has right now in RGB code, also allows you to change that individual led\'s color with the rgb color following it\'s position.
 #### Commands
 To retrieve:
 - JavaScript: `focus.command("led.at 21")`